basnetrajpradip/inventory-app/README.md

 # Inventory App

-"Inentory app" website written in in Node/Express.
+"Inventory app" website written in in Node/Express.

 This web application creates an online inventory, where users can browse available categories and items and manage them.